Here’s everything that happened at Sheffield Uni in 2017

 Hallam started using social media to try and get students to enrol

 At Cardiff Uni, the provocative Snapchat account was a joke, but it wasn't at Hallam.
 They confirmed they're now using Facebook Messenger, Twitter DM's and Snapchat to recruit new freshers.
-Telling, though, how they were less keen to talk about the latter.
-Nudes involved?
-Who knows.
+They were less keen to talk about the latter.

 Can't miss out Keef Fat-Cat Burnett

-Instead of justifying his £420,000 annual salary, plus his £50,000 expenses on hotels and flights in one academic year, he blamed the government.
+Choosing not to justify a £420,000 annual salary, plus his £50,000 expenses on hotels and flights in one academic year, Burnett instead blamed the government.

 'CONSENT IS A MYTH' written on bar-crawl t-shirts